vbkostov/pandora-scheduler/QUICK_START.md

 - **Observation Time Report**: Time allocation per target
 - **Tracker files**: CSV and pickle formats for state tracking

+Notes about requested hours and standard stars:
+- For auxiliary/standard targets, the scheduler prefers targets that have not yet met their per-target `Number of Hours Requested` budget.
+- If the only visible non-primary targets have already met their requested hours, the scheduler may still schedule them and will emit a warning that it did so.
+- The Observation Time Report includes requested-vs-scheduled hours for non-primary targets and requires `Number of Hours Requested` to be present in the non-primary catalogs.
+- If no standard star is fully visible during a standard-star observation window, the scheduler logs a warning.

 ### Output Files

 When using `--target-definitions` and `--generate-visibility`, files are organized as: